xqwtxon/xqwtxon/README.md

 - I am aware developer for **pull request, reviewing codes, and issue/bugs.** 🎩

 # Games 🎮
-- If you **bored**, you can also play on my games! 🥱
+If you **bored**, you can also play on my games! 🥱
 - **2048**: is a single-player sliding tile puzzle video game written by Italian web developer Gabriele Cirulli and published on GitHub. ②⓪④⑧
-  - **Chess**: is a board game played between two players.
-It is sometimes called Western chess or international chess to distinguish it from related games such as xiangqi and shogi. ♟️
 <details>
     <summary><b>2048</b></summary>